LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

-This folder contains supporting files for converting and/or indexing XML documentation files (which are created when compiling objects, categories, or protocols) to PDF files or (X)HTML files using XSL style sheets.
-The documentation files may also be viewed directly on a web browser that supports the W3C standards XML, XSLT, CSS, and HTML 4 or XHTML 1.0.
+This folder contains supporting files for converting and/or indexing XML documenting files (which are created using the `lgtdoc` tool) to PDF files, (X)HTML files, or plain text files using XSL style sheets.
+The documenting files may also be viewed directly on a web browser that supports the W3C standards XML, XSLT, CSS, and HTML 4 or XHTML 1.0.

 The shell and command-line scripts should be called from the directory